thithada/thithada/README.md

 Passionate about code, obsessed with design, and in love with game development.

-* 🌍  I'm based in bankkok
+* 🌍  I'm based in Bangkok
 * 🖥️  See my portfolio at [MySite](http://https://metomas.vercel.app/)
 * ✉️  You can contact me at [madname00@gmail.com](mailto:madname00@gmail.com)
 * 🧠  I'm learning React, Prisma, PostgreSQL, GDScript